SEND Code of Practice

 What are the key points?

-• High aspirations and improving outcomes for children and young people are paramount.
+• Schools, colleges and services should have high aspirations and work to improve outcomes for all children and young people with SEND.

-• A stronger focus on first quality teaching with a graduated approach to identifying and supporting pupils and students with SEN emphasised
+• There is a strong focus on high‑quality teaching for everyone, with a graduated approach to identifying and supporting SEND.

-• For children and young people with more complex needs a co-ordinated assessment process for an 0-25 Education, Health and Care plan (EHC Plan)
+• For children and young people with more complex needs, there is a co‑ordinated assessment process for an Education, Health and Care (EHC) Plan, covering ages 0–25.

-• Information is provided on relevant duties under the Equality Act 2010 and the Mental Capacity Act 2005.
+• The Code explains duties linked to the Equality Act 2010 and the Mental Capacity Act 2005.

 An overview of the equality act and mental capacity can be found here: